-Wintab: older standard; it supports multiple buttons and high number of pressure levels high.
+Wintab: older standard; it supports multiple buttons and high number of pressure levels.
 If it works fine for you, don’t change to Windows Ink.
 2-in-1 devices by default use Windows Ink, you can get a Wintab driver but you need to install it separately.

-Windows Ink: newer standard; it cuts the pressure levels to 1024.
-It is more suitable for 2-in-1 devices like Surfacce Pro and Yoga.
+Windows 8+ Pointer (Windows Ink): newer standard; it cuts the pressure levels to 1024.
+It is more suitable for 2-in-1 devices like Surface Pro and Yoga.
 Some less known brands might not have this standard implemented.

 For Windows, tablet/digitizer devices (not convertible/2-in-1 ones):

 Reinstall your driver (Windows Update often breaks tablet driver settings, reinstallation helps).

 Wacom tablets: if you get straight lines at the beginnings of the strokes, first try to update your driver: it should be fixed in 6.3.34-3.
 If it doesn’t work, disable/minimize “double-click distance” in Wacom settings.

 XP-Pen tablets, pressure being uneven: either switch to Windows 8+ Pointer (Windows Ink) in, or disable Windows Ink in XP-Pen settings.